snissn/ayurveda/README.md

 questions
 - difference between rasa and rakta?
+  - Rasa inflammation vs Rakta is Immunity
+   - Blood lab works is Rakta
+- Rasa and Rakta is very interlinked
 - where does digestion come into this?
+  - Majja is priority and stimulator of that and it feeds into the Meda